-According to the Census Bureau, the number of people with master’s degrees went up by 50.2% during the 10 years from 2011 to 2021.
+The question matters to many Americans.
+The number of people with master’s degrees went up by 50.2% during the 10 years from 2011 to 2021.
 By 2021, there were around 24.1 million Americans with a master’s, making up around 13% of the US workforce.
-What’s more, more than 8 million Americans are expected to finish their postgraduate studies between this writing and 2030.
-So, is a master’s degree worth the investment?
+More than 8 million Americans are expected to finish their postgraduate studies between 2023 and 2030.

-To answer that question, we need to look at the pros and cons of investing years of your life in getting a second degree.
+To answer that question, we need to look at the pros and cons of investing years of your life and a substantial amount of money in getting a second degree.

 Is a Master’s Degree Worth It?
 The Pros 👍